pingstech/pingstech/README.md

 ### I'm Senior Engineering Student, Developer, and Maker!!!

-- 🧭 I'm currently learning to control autonomous underwater vehicles and embedded software.
+- 🧭 I'm currently working on IoT project.
-- ⛰️ 2023 Goals: Contribute more to Open Source projects and develop 2 major projects about embedded.
+- ⛰️ 2023 Goals: Getting better at embedded software and successfully exporting a project to GitHub
 - 💖 Fun fact: I love to watch Formula 1 and play basketball.

 ---